 We finished our first afternoon at the small, but very beautiful St. Stephen’s Green city park where the kids blew off some steam at one of the best playgrounds in Dublin.

-Day 2: In the morning, we explored Phoenix Park, one of the largest city parks in Europe.
+In the morning, we explored Phoenix Park, one of the largest city parks in Europe.
 We enjoyed a nice relaxing stroll through dense forest before stopping at a fun playground.

-Day 3: On our final day in Dublin, we took the train to Bray to hike the Bray to Greystones walk.
+Day 3: On our final day in Dublin, we took the train to hike the Bray to Greystones walk.
 The scenery along this town-to-town coastal trail is on-par with Cinque Terre.
 The best part is you can hike one-way and take the train back to Dublin from Greystones.

-Getting into Dublin with Kids
+How to Get to Dublin with Kids

 We arrived in Dublin by rental car, but we actually just dropped it off at the airport, so we didn’t need to drive around Dublin.

-We got from the Dublin Airport to central Dublin via the Airlink 757 airport bus.
-This journey took approximately 35 minutes and cost only €7.00 for the adults and €3.00 for the kids.
+We got from the Dublin Airport to central Dublin a bus from the airport.
+This journey took approximately 35 minutes.

+If you are flying into Dublin without car seats and would like to avoid buying your own, we recommend the Welcome Pickups service.
 We have used Welcome Pickups often while traveling through Europe with kids.
 We like how our driver meets us at the gate and we can easily pre-book car seats.
 All this for about the same price as a normal taxi or Uber.

 For more thoughts on bringing car seats, read our Traveling with Car Seats post.